 Then I told them about one time I had driven down this same street, which has a pretty steep downhill portion, and had gotten up too much speed, and a woman who lives at the bottom of the hill was in her front yard and yelled at me, “Slow down!”
 It had made me realize that I was going way too fast and now I make sure to go slower down that hill.

 She helped me see something I was doing wrong, and now I make it a point to do that thing better.
 I hoped to do the same thing for that truck driver.

 Its Not Your Job To Keep The Peace

 This is a lesson it took me a long time to get through my skull—that being a good person and keeping the peace aren’t the same thing.
 Sometimes you have to say something that might make someone uncomfortable because it’s the right thing to do and it needs to be said.
 Not saying something would be the worse choice.

 Granted, I could have lost my mind and yelled at him and reported him and just ruined his day because I was upset.
 But luckily I had the 60 seconds it took me to drive down the street (and wait while he got through the squeezer) to gather my thoughts and compose myself.

 Talking to truck drivers is definitely related to my New Year’s resolution to speak up, but saying the stuff that might be hard to say in the moment for whatever reason, but that needs to be said, is also related to being a better person.
 If we could all just get more comfortable with saying—and receiving—the difficult thing, the world would be a better place.

-I hope reading this far gives you the shot in the arm to say the next thing that needs to be said to the next person who needs to hear it.
+I hope reading this far gives you the shot in the arm to not be so concerned with keeping the peace and to say the next thing that needs to be said to the next person who needs to hear it.